-Requirement to Sign a Waiver: In order to utilize Plan 3, an eligible student (and, as appropriate, the person holding the right to make educational decisions for the pupil) must sign a written waiver to acknowledge that Plan 3 does not satisfy the UC/CSU Admission a-g requirements, and may affect the pupil's ability to gain admission to a post-secondary institution.
+Requirement to Sign a Waiver: In order to utilize Plan 3, an eligible student (and, as appropriate, the person holding the right to make educational decisions for the pupil) must sign a written waiver to acknowledge that Plan 3 does not satisfy the UC/CSU Admission a-g requirements, and may affect the pupil's ability to gain admission to a post- secondary institution.
 The student shall also receive information about transfer opportunities available through the California Community Colleges.
 The counseling and waiver process for utilizing Plan 3 shall be further outlined in an Administrative Regulation approved by the Superintendent.

-If the District determines that the foster, probation involved, homeless/transitional youth or student with interrupted formal education is reasonably able to complete the District's graduation requirements within the student's fifth year of high school, the District shall inform and counsel the student about this right, as further outlined in an Administrative Regulation approved by the Superintendent.
+If the school district determines that the foster, probation involved, homeless/transitional youth or student with interrupted formal education is reasonably able to complete the school district's graduation requirements within the student's fifth year of high school, the district shall inform and counsel the student about this right, as further outlined in an Administrative Regulation approved by the Superintendent.

-Foster, probation involved, homeless/transitional youth that transfer between schools any time after their completion of their second year of high school, any student graduating from a Stockton Unified Alternative Education High School, or students with limited or interrupted formal education who have been enrolled in a U.S. high school for at least two years at the time of planned graduation and who will reach age 18 with fewer than 100 credits are not required to complete courses beyond state requirements, unless the District makes a finding that the pupil is reasonably able to complete the additional requirements in time to graduate from high school by the end of the pupil's fourth year of high school.
+Foster, probation involved, homeless/transitional youth that transfer between schools any time after their completion of their second year of high school or students with limited or interrupted formal education who have been enrolled in a U.S. high school for at least two years at the time of planned graduation and who will reach age 18 with fewer than 100 credits are not required to complete courses beyond state requirements, unless the district makes a finding that the pupil is reasonably able to complete the additional requirements in time to graduate from high school by the end of the pupil's fourth year of high school.

-NUMBER

-OF

-COURSES SEMESTERS CREDITS

-REQUIRED

-a.
-History/Social Studies(including U.S. History, World History, and American Government/Economics) 6 30

-b.
-English 6 30

-c.
-Mathematics 4 20

-d.
-Laboratory Science (one year each from biological and physical sciences) 4 20

-e.
-Arts or World Language 2 10

-f.
-Physical Education 4 20

-Ethnic Studies 1 5

-Total Credits Required 135
+COURSES SEMESTERS NUMBER OF CREDITS REQUIRED a.
+History/Social Science (including U.S. History, World History, American Government/Economics) 6 30 b.
+English 6 30 c.
+Mathematics (including Algebra I, Geometry, and Algebra 2 or other approved math courses) 4 20 d.
+Laboratory Science (one year each from biological and physical sciences.)
+4 20 e.
+Visual and Performing Arts or World Language See notes at end of Section A 2 10 f.
+Physical Education See additional notes at end of Section A 4 20 Total Credits Required (All courses in A-G categories must be courses approved by the University of California Office of the President) 130